Edzelf/Esp-radio/README.md

 See documentation in pdf-file.

 Last changes:
+- 05-apr-2018: Fixed crash when no known WiFi network was found.
 - 18-apr-2018: Work-around for wifi.connected() bug.
 - 31-may-2017: Volume indicator on display.
 - 26-may-2017: Correction playing .m3u playlists.